3D domino tilings: irregular disks and connected components under flips: Introduction

 \section{Introduction}

-Domino tilings have been the topic of many questions.
-A lot of results have been established in dimension two, e.g., \cite{Conway}, \cite{Thur}, \cite{SalTom}.
-However, generalizations to three dimensions seem to be hard and much less is known.
-For instance, the counting tilings problem is easy in dimension two \cite{Kas} and computationally more complex in dimension three \cite{Pak}.
-The present paper focuses on the problem of connectivity by local moves.
+Domino tilings have been the subject of many studies, specially due to their connections with various topics such as dimer models.
+In particular, much is known regarding two-dimensional domino tilings.
+In this context, we consider connected regions in $\mathbb{R}^2$ formed by a finite union of closed unit squares with vertices in $\mathbb{Z}^2$.
+A~\emph{domino} is then a union of two unit squares sharing an edge (i.e., a rectangle with sides of length two and one) and a \emph{domino tiling} of a given region is a covering composed of dominoes with disjoint interiors.
+Numerous results have been established in two dimensions, including methods to decide whether a region admits a tiling~\cite{CL90,THR90} and to count the number of domino tilings~\cite{Kas61}.

-A \emph{flip} is a local move that consists of a $90^{\circ}$ rotation of two adjacent parallel dominoes.
-Thurston \cite{Thur} proved that any two domino tilings of a planar simply connected region can be joined by a sequence of flips.
-For non simply connected regions, the idea of flux of a tiling is presented in \cite{SalTom}.
-The flux is a flip invariant such that two domino tilings of a planar region can be joined by a sequence of flips if and only if they have the same flux.
+Particularly relevant to this paper is the problem of connectivity by flips.
+A~\emph{flip} is a local move that consists of a $90^{\circ}$ rotation of two adjacent parallel dominoes.
+Thurston~\cite{THR90} proved that any two tilings of a \emph{quadriculated disk} (i.e., a planar~region homeomorphic to a closed disk) can be joined by a sequence of flips.
+For non simply connected regions, the idea of flux of a tiling is presented in~\cite{STRD95}.
+The flux is a flip invariant such that two tilings of a planar region can be joined by a sequence of flips if and only if they have the same flux.

+The notion of domino tilings and the associated questions can be easily extended to higher dimensions.
+However, many of the methods that work in two dimensions do not apply in higher dimensions, and much less is known in these cases.
+We focus on dimension three, so that a region is as a connected union of closed unit cubes and a \emph{(3D) domino} is a parallelepiped formed by two unit cubes sharing a face.
+In contrast to the two-dimensional case, the space of tilings of many simply connected regions is no longer connected by flips; see Figure~\ref{fig:isolatedtilings} for examples of tilings of $[0,4]^2 \times [0,2]$ which admit no flip.
+The counting tilings problem becomes computationally more complex in dimension three~\cite{PY13}.

+We investigate domino tilings of cylinders, a three-dimensional region obtained from a quadriculated disk.
+Specifically, a \emph{cylinder} $\R_N \subset \mathbb{R}^3$ is a cubiculated region formed by the cartesian product of a quadriculated disk $\D \subset \mathbb{R}^2$ and an interval $[0,N]$ for some $N \in \mathbb{N}$.
+We adopt the approach used in~\cite{MS15} and draw a tiling of $\R_N$ by describing its behavior at each floor $\D \times [K-1,K]$; for instance, see Figure~\ref{fig:comodesenhartiling}.
+The set of tilings of $\R_N$ is denoted by $\mathcal{T}(\R_N)$.
+In general, we consider cylinders where the underlying disk is balanced and nontrivial.
+A disk $\D$ is \emph{balanced} if it contains an equal number of black and white unit squares; a unit square $[a,a+1]\times[b,b+1] \subset \D$ with $(a,b) \in \mathbb{Z}^2$ is \emph{white} if $a+b$ is even and \emph{black} if $a+b$ is odd.
+Additionally, $\D$ is \emph{trivial} if its unit squares are adjacent (i.e., share an edge) to at most other two unit squares.

+Milet and Saldanha \cite{MS18} introduced the \emph{twist} of a tiling for several contractible cubiculated regions contained in $\mathbb{R}^3$.
+In this case, the twist is a flip invariant assuming values in $\mathbb{Z}$: given a tiling $\tl$ of a suitable region, we have an integer $\textsc{Tw}(\tl)$.
+The definition of the twist involves a relatively complicated combinatorial formula.
+Intuitively, the twist measures how twisted a tiling is by counting certain pairs of dominoes in different directions.